This fintech-focused VC firm just closed a $75 million debut fund; backers “came out of the woodwork” – TechCrunch

 We talked yesterday with the pair, who have already invested in 13 startups with the fund’s capital and, they say, led nine of those deals.

 TC: The good news is you’re focused on fintech.
-The bad news is that fintech valuations are going through the roof right now.
-How do you compete in this kind of environment?
+The bad news is that fintech valuations are going through the roof.
+How do you compete?

 SM: It’s true.
 Everybody decided that what we’ve been talking about all along is in line with their beliefs too, after exits like Plaid and Credit Karma.
 Everybody became a fintech investor.
 And you’re right that that has led to an increase in valuations.
 To some extent that’s good, though.
 It’s meant that one of our companies has already had a pretty massive markup in part because of this phenomenon.